Core Concepts

 • Each context belongs to exactly one group.

-• Multiple contexts can run the same application with independent state.
+• Multiple contexts can run the same application (or different services from the same bundle) with independent state.

 Member roles